 Because of that, anyone who has rid their lives of gluten for health reasons might want to choose a different option.
 "If staying completely gluten-free is of importance to you, oat milk probably isn't the best non-dairy option," Carr says.
 There's one exception to the rule, though: You can DIY some at home to ensure your batch is actually safe to drink.
 "You can always make your own oat milk with oats that are specifically labeled as gluten-free and organic."

-How to enjoy oat milk worry-free
+How to make oat milk from scratch

 Loading More Posts...